Sanskarsghyar/Comic-Creator/README.md

 Click this URL http://127.0.0.1:5000/ to open the app

-## Give 10 inputs as text and click on "Generate Comics"
+## Give 10 inputs as text and click on "Generate Comics, then wait for some time for image generation"

 ## Contributing